crashoverride777/swifty-receipt-validator/README.md

 case .Purchased:
     // Transaction is in queue, user has been charged.
 Client should complete the transaction.

-    let transactionID = transaction.payment.productIdentifier
+    let productID = transaction.payment.productIdentifier
-    validateReceipt(forTransactionID: transactionID) { success in
+    validateReceipt(forProductID: productID) { success in
           if success {
               // `StoreKit` event handlers may be called on a background queue.
 Ensure unlocking products gets called on main queue. dispatch_async(dispatch_get_main_queue()) { [unowned self] in
-                   /// Your code to unlock product for transactionID, I usually use delegation here }
+                   /// Your code to unlock product for productID, I usually use delegation here }
           }